Frank Murphy: 1940–1949: Supreme Court and military service

-According to Frankfurter, Murphy was part of the more liberal "axis" of justices on the Court along with justices Wiley B. Rutledge, William O. Douglas and Hugo L. Black; the group would for years oppose Frankfurter's "judicially restrained" conservative ideology.
+According to Frankfurter, Murphy was part of the more liberal "axis" of justices on the Court along with justices Wiley B. Rutledge, William O. Douglas, and Hugo L. Black; the group would for years oppose Frankfurter's "judicially restrained" conservative ideology.
 Douglas, Murphy and then Rutledge were the first justices to agree with Black's notion that the Fourteenth Amendment incorporated the Bill of Rights' protection in it; this view would later become law.

 Murphy is perhaps best known for his vehement dissent from the court's ruling in Korematsu v.
 United States (1944), which upheld the constitutionality of the government's internment of Japanese-Americans during World War II.
 He sharply criticized the majority ruling as "legalization of racism."

 This was the first time the word "racism" found its way into a Supreme Court opinion (Murphy had previously used the term twice in a concurring opinion in Steele v.
 Louisville & Nashville Railway Co.
 (1944) issued that same day).
 He would use that word again in five separate opinions before the word "racism" disappeared from Murphy's and the High Court's other opinions for almost two decades, not reappearing until the landmark decision of Loving v.
 Virginia (1967), which struck down as unconstitutional the Virginia anti-miscegenation statute.
 (See also Jim Crow laws.)

-Although Murphy was serving on the Supreme Court during World War II, he still longed to be part of the war effort; and so during Court recesses he served at Fort Benning, Georgia as an infantry officer.
+Although Murphy was serving on the Supreme Court during World War II, he still longed to be part of the war effort and so he served at Fort Benning, Georgia as an infantry officer during court recesses.

 On January 30, 1944, almost exactly one year before Soviet liberation of the Auschwitz death camp on January 27, 1945, Justice Murphy unveiled the formation of the National Committee Against Nazi Persecution and Extermination of the Jews.
 Serving as committee chair, he declared that it was created to combat Nazi propaganda "breeding the germs of hatred against Jews."
 This announcement was made on the 11th anniversary of Adolf Hitler's appointment as Chancellor of Germany.
 The eleven committee members included U.S. Vice President Henry Wallace, 1940 Republican presidential candidate Wendell Willkie and Henry St. George Tucker, Presiding Bishop of the Protestant Episcopal Church.

 Murphy was among 12 nominated at the 1944 Democratic National Convention to serve as Roosevelt's running mate in the presidential election that year.
 He acted as chairman of the National Committee against Nazi Persecution and Extermination of the Jews and of the Philippine War Relief Committee.
 The first committee was established in early 1944 to promote rescue of European Jews, and to combat antisemitism in the United States.